jennynicoleaustin/in-prep/S20 - React Router Advance Project/Notes.md

 V. 290 Returning Responses in Loader()s
 - within a loader you can return any kind of data within the loader
 - react automatically gives us the data that is part of the fetch response without having to parse the data! winning.

+V. 291
+- cannot use react hooks
+- CAN use any browser functions (localstorage etc)